SyedOmair12/Knime/README.md

-There are my lab activities and workshop works for data Science
+These are my lab activities and workshop works for data Science